 server is the name or address of the server which matches a server statement in the configuration file for rndc.
 If no server is supplied on the command line, the host named by the default-server clause in the options statement of the rndc configuration file will be used.

 Send commands to TCP port port instead of BIND 9's default control channel port, 953.

-- -q Quiet mode: Message text returned by the server will not be printed except when there is an error. - -V Enable verbose logging.
+Quiet mode: Message text returned by the server will not be printed except when there is an error.